VertLife/vertlife.github.io/phylosubsets/index.md

 **Instructions**

 1. Select species from the list which follows the taxonomy.
 Then copy and paste or drag and drop them into the box to the right.
-Alternatively, download the [taxonomy file](https://data.vertlife.org/) for your group and paste species names from the "Scientific" column.
+  - _Alternatively_, download the [taxonomy file](https://data.vertlife.org/vertlife_taxonomies.csv) for your group
+and paste species names from the "Scientific" column.
   - _Please note_: If you have different names, you will have to resolve to the available list.
 2. Choose a tree distribution (see paper for details).